 Wood always give off that certain rustic charm that’s hard to emulate, even if that look does come at a cost for some people it will be very worth it.

 Pros: Aesthetically very appeasing, can be painted or stained

 Cons: Wood needs refinishing, prone to rot, requires maintenance, overall more expensive than other siding options

 The roofing material you choose is also a choice of practicality and aesthetic preference.
 You have two main choices that vary differently, and each excels and falls flat of in their own ways.

-METAL - Metal roofing has come a long way and is no longer strictly associated with farming or other commercial ventures but can also work great for consumers.
+Metal roofing has come a long way and is no longer strictly associated with farming or other commercial ventures but can also work great for consumers.

 Pros: Lightweight, extremely durable, long lifespan, lower long term price, fire-resistant, weather-resistant, low maintenance, many color options, friendlier to the environment

 Cons: Higher upfront cost could look out of place in certain areas